iniluap/planty/README.md

 # Planty

-A a landing page for a mock mobile app.
+A landing page for a mock mobile app.

 Huge thanks to The Awwwesomes for a free design.
 Visit them at https://theawwwesomes.org/ You can check the design here: https://the-awwwesomes.gitbooks.io/html-css-step-by-step/content/pl/appendix/layouts/index.html